 How does The Kittiwake Trust protect your data?

 We take the security of your data seriously.
 We have internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and that it is secured, managed and accessed in accordance with our Data Protection Policy, and our legal responsibilities under privacy and data protection laws.
-If you would like a copy of our Data Protection Policy, please contact us using the details at the beginning of the policy.

 Sharing Your Data

 Only the data required will be processed and for the strict purpose which is specified; access will be restricted according to need and sensitivity.
 We will always protect your personal details and will never sell them to, or share them with, other companies for marketing purposes.
 However, there may be occasions when we need to share your information with a third party; we have made clear where this is the case in the information below.

 How long does The Kittiwake Trust keep data?

 We will not retain personal data for longer than is necessary for the purpose it is required, and we’ll ensure it is securely deleted when no longer needed.
 We will review data to reduce the risk of it becoming inaccurate, out of date or irrelevant.
 Where necessary, we have given further details about data retention policies in the information below.

 We only collect the information that’s necessary to carry out our business or to deliver our charitable objectives, provide the particular service you’ve requested and to keep you informed.
 The more ways that you engage with us as an organisation, the more data we will require in order to provide the necessary services required.
 There are occasions where you can choose to not provide us with the information we require, but this may then impact the service we are able to provide.

 With your consent, we will add you to our mailing lists and contact you to let you know about our volunteer opportunities, events, and the latest news about the charity.